Snip (Modern Family): Plot

-Gloria (Sofia Vergara) and Jay (Ed O'Neill) visit the doctor for a check up on Gloria's pregnancy.
-Everything with the pregnancy is fine but Gloria has difficulties coming to terms with the new weight she is gaining.
-After a day out with Manny (Rico Rodriguez), she finally accepts the fact that she is gaining weight and goes for shopping to buy some maternity clothes.
+Gloria (Sofia Vergara) and Jay (Ed O'Neill) visit their physician for a check-up.
+Jay wishes to know the child's sex, but Gloria wants to keep it a surprise.
+While changing, Gloria blames the dry-cleaner for shrinking her pants, prompting Jay to suggest she switch to maternity clothes; she disagrees.
+After a day out with Manny (Rico Rodriguez), however, she finally accepts that she is gaining weight and shops for maternity clothes.